-Day 01:Arrive at Kathmandu airport.
+Day 01:Arrive in Kathmandu airport.

 You'll be met at the airport by our representative and transfer to hotel.

-Day 02:Katmandu-Lukla-Phakding: 35 min flight; 4 hours trek.
+Day 02:Katmandu-Lukla-Phakding: 35 min flight; 4 hours trek

 Transfer to Airport and fly to Lukla 2,800m by small twin otter 35 mins.
 Start trekking passing some of the beautiful Sherpa villages aside the Dudhkosi River until Phakding 2,652m is reached.

 Day 03:Phakding-Namche Bazaar 3440m.
-5 hours trek.
+5 hours trek

 The trail follows the Dudhkoshi River passing the villages and crossing few Hilary's Suspension Bridge then the trail further climbs from here to Namche Bazaar.

-A day is spent here for hiking around to acclimatize.
-Namche Bazaar is the main center in the Khumbu region and has shops, restaurants, a bakery, a hotel with hot showers and electric power.
+A day is spent here for hiking around to acclimatise.
+Namche Bazaar is the main centre in the Khumbu region and has shops, restaurants, a bakery, hotel with hot showers and electric power.

-Day 05:Namche Bazaar- Dole 4,090m.6 hours trek.
+Day 05:Namche Bazaar- Dole 4,090m.6 hours trek

-A short climb to the top the village then walk through the forest of birch and junipers and beautiful views of Ama Dablam on the right.
+A short climbs to the top the village then walk through the forest of birch and junipers and beautiful views of Ama Dablam on the right.
 After Mungla the trail first descends to Phortse Thanga and ascends further to the village of Dole.

-Day 06:Dole -Machhermo: 5 hours trek.
+Day 06:Dole -Machhermo: 5 hours trek

-The trail climbs all the way to Luza through the scrub junipers long side of the valley high above the river and then crosses the sandy slopes until reaching the village of Machhermo where it is believed that a Yeti killed several yaks and attacked Sherpa women earlier.
+The trail climbs all the way to Luza through scrub junipers long side of the valley high above the river and then crosses the sandy slopes until reaching the village of Machhermo where it is believed that a Yeti killed several yaks and attacked Sherpa women earlier.

 Day 07:Machhermo- Gokyo lake 4,750m.
-5 hours trek.
+5 hours trek

-The trail climbs up to the moraine following the mall stream which comes to a small lake then to the Fangka settlement.
+The trail climbs up to the moraine following small stream which comes to a small lake then to the Fangka settlement.
 From here the trail climbs to the Ngozumpa glaciers then reach to the second lake and finally up to the isolated Gokyo lake through the jumble of rocks and boulder.

-Day 08:Climb Gokyo RI 5357m.3 hours trek.
+Day 08:Climb Gokyo RI 5357m.3 hours trek

-Early morning climb to Gokyo Ri for the tremendous mountain views around Gokyo including Cho Oyo, Gyachung Kang, Mt Everest, Lhotse, Makalu, Cholatse and Tawachee, etc.
+Early morning climb to Gokyo Ri for the tremendous mountain views around Gokyo including Cho Oyo, Gyachung Kang, Mt Everest, Lhotse, Makalu, Cholatse and Tawachee etc.

-Day 09:Gokyo - Thangna 4640m 5 hour trek.
+Day 09:Gokyo - Thangna 4640m 5 hour trek

 The trail along the lake crossing the Ngojumba glacier then Thangna a tiny village with few lodge facilities.

 Day 10:Thangna - Dzongla 4,850m.
-6 hours trek.
+6 hours trek

-Walk across the moraine then it is a steep ascent to the top of the snow-covered Chola la 5,420m, which provides excellent panoramic views of the surrounding mountains of Lhotse, Ama Dablam, Thamserku, and Mt.Everest.
+Walk across the moraine then it is a steep ascent to the top of the snow covered Chola la 5,420m, which provides excellent panoramic views of the surrounding mountains of Lhotse, Ama Dablam, Thamserku, and Mt.Everest.
 After the pass, the trail descends steeply towards the Dzongkha passing through some pine forests.

 Day 11:Dzongla- Lubuche 4,930m.
-4 hours trek.
+4 hours trek

-Day 12:Lubuche-Gorak Shep 5,160m 4 hours trek.
+Day 12:Lubuche-Gorak Shep 5,160m 4 hours trek

-A gentle climb all the way and a short descent to the last village Gorak Shep with few tea-houses facilities.
+A gentle climbs all the way and a short descent to the last village Gorak Shep with few tea-houses facilities.
 Climb to Kala Pattar 5,545m which offers the best views of Mt.
 Everest, Pumori and Ama Dablam.

-Day 13:Everest Base Camp excursion and trek back to Lobuche 7 hours trek.
+Day 13:Everest Base Camp excursion and trek back to Lobuche 7 hours trek

 Walk into the Everest Base Camp 5,357m through rocky and glacial trails where climbers gather for summit Everest then trek back to Lobuche.

-Day 14: Lobuche - Kongma La 5540m.- Chhukung 4740m.
-7 hours trek.
+Day 14:Lubuche - Kongma La 5540m.- Chhukung 4740m.
+7 hours trek

-The trail ascends through Khumbu Glacier to Kongma La pass then descends to the Imja Khola valley and further Chhukung a small summer and last settlement before island peak where you make the final preparation of the climb.
+The trail ascends through Khumbu Glacier to Kongma La pass then descends to the Imja Khola valley and further Chhukung a small summer and last settlement before island peak where you make final preparation of the climb.

-Day 15:Chhukung -Island Peak Base Camp 5230m.4 hours trek.
+Day 15:Chhukung -Island Peak Base Camp 5230m.4 hours trek

 A gentle walk through Chhukung valley until the Imja and Lhotse glacier moraines and reach to the base Camp of Island peak.

 Day 16:Island Peak Base Camp - High Camp 5610m.
-3 hours climb.
+3 hours climb

-Day 17:High Camp - Summit 6189m. - Base Camp - Chhukung: 8-10 hours climb.
+Day 17:High Camp - Summit 6189m. - Base Camp - Chhukung: 8-10 hours climb

 Early in the morning climb starts through the several rocky steps before you emerge on the right side of the gully then follows a ridgeline, which leads to an exhilarating and exposed traverse onto the snout of the summit glacier.
 You will need to rope up for the glacier as it contains several crevasses but it leads without difficulty, to a 100m. snow and ice slope 40-45Â° on which the guides will fix a rope.
-From the top of this slope, 3 rope lengths along a sharp summit ridge leading to the top.
+From the top of this slope, 3 rope lengths along a sharp summit ridge lead to the top.
 After enjoying the summit views you will descend all the way to Chhukung.

-Day 18: Ch hiking - Tengboche 3870m.
-6 hours trek.
+Day 18:Chhukung - Tengboche 3870m.
+6 hours trek

 The trail gradually descends through scrub junipers, Mani stones, rhododendron forests and beautiful Sherpa villages to Pangboche then further down to the suspension bridge.
-From here it is a gentle climb up the hill to Tengboche through rhododendron and alpine meadows.
+From here it is a gentle climb up hill to Tengboche through rhododendron and alpine meadows.

-Day 19:Tengboche - Namche Bazaar 5 hours trek.
+Day 19:Tengboche - Namche Bazaar 5 hours trek

 The trail descends to Phunki Tenga then Climb up gradually through a forest to Khumjung from where a long flat ridge come to reach Namche Bazaar.